Spain’s tourism agency Turespaña has declared the third Thursday of every June as World Tapas Day.

 A ‘tapa’ was then a small plate of ham or olives used as a lid to keep insects and dust away from a drink.
 Centuries later, tapas have become a symbol of Spanish culture.

-So to mark what has officially been declared the first ever World Tapas Day, we've put together a list of classics from Iberian ham to sliced octopus generously sprinkled with paprika.
+To mark World Tapas Day, we’ve put together a list of classics, from Spanish omelette to sliced octopus generously sprinkled with paprika.

 Which is your favourite?